 Which is why I was a bit miffed after installing ghacks-user.js to lock-down security in Firefox Quantum.
 I finished setup right before bed, opened the browser and – WHAM – my entire room illuminated with New Tab page:

 Unless you’ve been living under a rock you already know the guy behind WikiLeaks, who was living at an Ecuadorian embassy in London, was recently arrested and now facing extradition to the United States – the country I’m originally from – and the country which forces tax payers to fund the second-largest stockpile of nuclear weaponry ever created.

 But perhaps you didn’t know that WikiLeaks was at one point hosted by Amazon.
 Yep, right up until political pressure caused them to take it down.
 Afterall, nothing says freedom like a fear of misbehavior in a country with the highest incarceration rate in the entire world.
 I suppose Julian Assange’s situation could be worse… Maybe, had he also been practicing Falun Gong in China.
 But I digress.
 And there’s no telling what’s going to happen.

-Starter Kit developed to add a Webpack asset pipeline to early versions of React Native winning more than 888 stargazers while still hosted on GitHub.
-Used to simplify the development workflow of early versions of React Native, making it possible to develop applications cross-platform – unsupported at the time.
+Streamlines the development workflow of early versions of React Native, making it possible to develop applications cross-platform (unsupported at the time).

 When I got a Chromecast a couple of years ago I was a little miffed when I discovered I couldn’t cast video to it using my phone’s hotspot.
 So today we’re going to learn how to create a Hotcast.
 What is a Hotcast?
 It’s Chromecast running over your smartphone’s LTE network.
 And it’s easier than you might think.